 The following standards contain provisions which, through reference in this text, constitute provisions of this Standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.

-“RESTful Web Services Standards”: http://tss.att.com/document/R113140.pdf

-STIR-PASSporT: https://tools.ietf.org/html/draft-ietf-stir-passport-11
+STIR-PASSporT: IETF RFC 8225

 SHAKEN extensions for PASSporT: https://datatracker.ietf.org/doc/draft-wendt-stir-passport-shaken/

-SIP based framework is defined in RFC 4474bis: https://tools.ietf.org/html/draft-ietf-stir-rfc4474bis-16
+SIP based framework is defined in RFC 4474bis: IETF RFC 8224

 SHAKEN framework specification: “Signature-based Handling of Asserted information using toKENs (SHAKEN)”, [ATIS-1000074]